Order of the Golden Fleece: Spanish order

 With the absorption of the Burgundian lands into the Spanish Habsburg empire, the sovereignty of the order passed to the Habsburg kings of Spain, where it remained until the death of the last of the Spanish Habsburgs, Charles II, in 1700.
 He was succeeded as king by Philip V, a Bourbon.
 The dispute between Philip and the Habsburg pretender to the Spanish throne, the Archduke Charles, led to the War of the Spanish Succession, and also resulted in the division of the order into Spanish and Austrian branches.
 In either case the sovereign, as Duke of Burgundy, writes the letter of appointment in French.

 The controversial conferral of the Fleece on Napoleon and his brother Joseph, while Spain was occupied by French troops, angered the exiled king of France, Louis XVIII, and caused him to return his collar in protest.
-These, and other awards by Joseph, were revoked by King Ferdinand on the restoration of Bourbon rule in 1813.
-Napoleon created by Order of 15 August 1809 the Order of the Three Golden Fleeces, in view of his sovereignty over Austria, Spain and Burgundy.
+These, and other awards by Joseph, were revoked by King Ferdinand VII on the restoration of Bourbon rule in 1813.
+Napoleon created by order of 15 August 1809 the Order of the Three Golden Fleeces, in view of his sovereignty over Austria, Spain and Burgundy.
 This was opposed by Joseph I of Spain and appointments to the new order were never made.

 In 1812, the acting government of Spain conferred the Fleece upon the Duke of Wellington, an act confirmed by Ferdinand on his resumption of power, with the approval of Pope Pius VII.
 Wellington therefore became the first Protestant to be honoured with the Golden Fleece.
 It has subsequently also been conferred upon non-Christians, such as Bhumibol Adulyadej, King of Thailand.

 There was another crisis in 1833 when Isabella II became Queen of Spain in defiance of Salic Law that did not allow women to become heads of state.
 Her right to confer the Fleece was challenged by Spanish Carlists.

 Sovereignty remained with the head of the Spanish House of Bourbon during the republican (1931–1939) and Francoist (1939–1975) periods, and is held today by the present king of Spain, Felipe VI.
 There is confusion towards the conferral of the Fleece on Francisco Franco in 1972.
 The order was illegally offered by Infante Jaime to him on the occasion of his son's wedding to the dictator's granddaughter, Carmen.
-Franco kindly refused the order on the basis of legitimacy and primogeniture, stating that the Golden Fleece could only be granted by the reigning king of Spain.
+Franco kindly refused the order on the basis of legitimacy, stating that the Golden Fleece could only be granted by the reigning king of Spain.
 Moreover, the right of conferral was in any case a prerogative of Jaime's younger brother, Infante Juan, as designated heir to the throne of Spain by his father Alfonso XIII.

 Knights of the order are entitled to be addressed with the style His/Her Excellency in front of their name.